The D.O.C.: Later career

 The D.O.C. wrote lyrics for Snoop Dogg's album Tha Blue Carpet Treatment.
-In December 2006, the D.O.C. revealed that he was working on his fourth album, entitled Voices, and stated that it would be released after Dr. Dre's upcoming fourth album Detox, which was scrapped in favor of 2015's Compton.
+In December 2006, the D.O.C. revealed that he was working on his fourth album, entitled Voices Through Hot Vessels, and stated that it would be released after Dr. Dre's upcoming third album Detox, which was scrapped in favor of 2015's Compton.
 In a May 2008 interview, the D.O.C. stated that he and Dre were working on the album, explaining "There is an album, and you got the title, but that's also because that's the title Dre likes.
 Dre and I decided to do another D.O.C. album after this Detox record.
 We decided to do one more together and end our story the right way."

 After the release of the biopic Straight Outta Compton, the D.O.C. revealed that his natural voice had returned if he had concentrated, and that he recorded new music, although he was not ready to release anything yet.
 Although he is not mentioned in the songwriting credits, the D.O.C. claimed that he helped write Dr. Dre's third album Compton.

-In 2022, he collaborated with Codefendants, a new group formed by of Ceschi and Sam King from Get Dead, on a track called "The Fast Ones".
+In 2022, he collaborated with Codefendants, a new Punk Rap group formed by Ceschi, Sam King (Get Dead), and Fat Mike (NOFX) on a track called "The Fast Ones", which was featured on their debut album, This Is Crime Wave.
 This marked the first new recording featuring D.O.C. in 19 years.